 Conflict of Interest (COI)

 There is a conflict of interest between an author and a member of the technical Program Committee (PC) if they are relatives, friends, co-authors, partners of a common project, colleagues from the same institution, or one is student or advisor of the other.
-The COI is considered to hold for three years from the end of the relationship, with the exception of advisor-advisee relationships, which constitute a conflict indefinitely.
+The COI is considered to hold for three years from the end of the relationship, with the exception of advisor-advisee relationships, which constitute an indefinite conflict.

 COIs are indicated both by the authors during the submission process and by PC members during the bidding procedure.
 If a PC member has a COI with any author of a submitted paper, that PC member will not review the submission nor take part in its deliberation.